 Regarding the first option, to work with a visa for studies, it is important to consider that it can be done in all of Spain since there is no geographical limitation.

-Let’s see those below, although remember that if you have any doubts you can ask anything to our lawyers here:
+Let’s see those below, although remember that if you have any doubts you can ask our lawyers anything:

 Requirements to work with a student permit